North Ferriby: Geography

 North Ferriby is on the north bank of the Humber Estuary, approximately 8 mi west of Hull city centre.
 To the north, atop a hill, lies Swanland via the B1231.
 South Ferriby is directly opposite the village, on the south bank of the Humber.
 North Ferriby is generally referred to as "Ferriby" by locals on the north bank, except where confusion might arise.
 Melton is close by to the west which is where the large South Hunsley School is.

-North Ferriby lies in the Parliamentary constituency of Haltemprice and Howden.
+North Ferriby lies in the Parliamentary constituency of Goole and Pocklington.

 Community

 Ferriby parish had a population of 3,893, an increase on the 2001 UK census figure of 3,819 according to the 2011 UK census.

 The school has approximately 300 pupils.

 In the village is the Duke of Cumberland public house, a British Legion club, an Italian restaurant, a pizza takeaway, a newsagent, chemist, estate agents, a squash club with three courts, village hall, parish hall and three hairdressers.
 North Ferriby's main shop is a Co-operative Group convenience store.
 North Ferriby was home to local artist Tom Harland.

 The village Riding for Disabled Association (RDA) is run throughout the year with the help of volunteers.

 The local football club, North Ferriby United A.F.C., played in the National League North.
 They won the 2014–15 FA Trophy after beating Conference Premier side Wrexham at Wembley Stadium on 29 March 2015.
 However were wound up by the High Court on 15 March 2019 due to outstanding debts of almost £10,000.
 A new club, North Ferriby F.C., was formed and play in the Northern Counties East League Premier Division.

 There also the Anne Turner allotments and playing fields, home of North Ferriby Cricket Club.
 There are also three tennis courts and a newly built skate park.

-A public footpath that forms part of the Trans Pennine Trail and the Yorkshire Wolds Way, runs from Ferriby to Hessle alongside the River Humber, with views of the Humber Bridge.
+A public footpath that forms part of the Trans Pennine Trail and the Yorkshire Wolds Way, runs from Ferriby to Hessle alongside the Humber estuary, with views of the Humber Bridge.
 On this path is the site where the Ferriby boats were found.

-The village no longer has a police house; the nearest police stations are in Brough and Hessle.
+The village no longer has a police house; the nearest police station is in Brough.

 With the backing of the Parish Council, the Twinning Association was formed in the spring of 2003 and links North Ferriby with Le Pellerin, a French village to the south of Brittany, on the estuary of France's longest river, the Loire.

 The village church has a distinctive spire, designed by John Loughborough Pearson, R.A.
 (1817–97), and was completed in 1848.
 The church dedicated to All Saints' was designated a Grade II listed building in 1968 and is now recorded in the National Heritage List for England, maintained by Historic England.

 The current vicar is Reverend Matthew Brailsford.
 The parish used to have extensive holdings, including St Mary Lowgate in Hull.